 The Winter Musical is a major stage show that begins rehearsals in November and performs in February.
 The show is an elaborate, intense experience, which usually includes a cast of at least 50 actors, a sizeable number of musicians in the orchestra, and several students working behind the scenes to create an incredible and memorable show.
 Past shows include Les Miserables, Annie, and West Side Story.
 This year’s show will be announced during the fall.
 It is a great way to gain experience and practice with acting, singing, and dancing.

 The Spring Play is the final production of the Theater Program each year.
 It begins rehearsals in March and performs during the month of May.
 Over time, the shows will expose students to a wide variety of styles and let them experience many different kinds of theater.
 Students can gain practical acting experience and be a part of a fun and intense production.
 Shows in previous years included The Laramie Project, A Midsummer’s Night Dream, and The Crucible.
 This year’s show will be announced during the winter months.
 Casts always include students from every grade level.

-UNIFIED THEATER – Ms. Flowers, Ms. Haley and Ms. Starr
+UNIFIED THEATER – Ms. Flowers and Ms. Lattore

 Unified Theater is a student-led program that brings students together to write, rehearse and perform an original theater piece.
 The goal is for the students to facilitate inclusion through the arts and to give all students the opportunity to learn from one another.
 The group includes students of all abilities, interests, and backgrounds and is flexible to different students’ needs.
 All students are welcome to participate as actors, singers, dancers, writers, directors, technicians and artists.